benjamin-allen/nuctex/commands.md

 yourself, called with `look me`, won't do much yet, it's something you can do.

 ##Inventory
-To see the items that you have, use 'items' or 'inventory'.
+To see the items that you have, use `items` or `inventory`.
 Both commands will print your inventory as well as your equipment.
-To see the items in the room, use 'look items'.
-The 'drop' and 'get' commands will drop items or pick them up, respectively.
+To see the items in the room, use `look items`.
+The `drop` and `get` commands will drop items or pick them up, respectively.
 Call them with the name of the item you wish to pick up.
+To equip items, use the `equip` command

 ##Fighting
 You can fight a monster that is in the same location that you are in by typing